WSU-kduncan/ceg3120-markpeterangelo/Project2/README.md

     - Attach it to your VPC
     - Associate it with your subnet
     - Add a routing table rule that sends traffic to all destinations to your internet gateway
+    * A routing table has ruled dictating where to direct your network traffic

  ![Route Table](https://user-images.githubusercontent.com/70331126/153892031-a8c61b0e-d425-40b2-b06b-d8272df856cd.png)